Compare rates from Canada's leading insurance companies:

 Term plans provide coverage over a specific number of years, rather than for your entire lifespan.
 The coverage, or what is also known as the death benefit, is paid out only if you die during the term of the policy.

-Term life insurance policies generally range from one to thirty years, with ten year durations being the most popular choice.
-If you think you’ll need life insurance for next ten years, for example, then you would buy a ten year term life plan.
+Term life insurance policies generally range from one to thirty years, with ten-year durations being the most popular choice.
+If you think you’ll need life insurance for the next ten years, for example, then you would buy a ten-year term life plan.
 At the end of the ten year period, your policy will lapse and your coverage will end.

 Term life plans remain an excellent option for those who are financially vulnerable in the near term but who probably don’t require a large death benefit later in life.
 Term policies are also typically the least expensive form of life insurance.

 Guaranteed Renewable Term Life Insurance is a term life policy that gives you the right to extend your policy beyond the initial term – without a new medical exam.
 Guaranteed plans tend to cost slightly more than regular term policies, but can prove invaluable if you get sick near the end date of your term and need to extend your coverage!

 Term 100 – this type of insurance plan causes a lot of confusion.
 While it is sometimes categorized as a permanent life insurance policy, Term 100 is actually a term policy that covers you all the way to the age of 100!

 Who can I name as a beneficiary of my policy?